Hartmann-lib/Energy_Potential_Brownian_Motion/README.md

 ### Selection of the energy landscape

-Choose between an harmonic, quartic, sinusoidal or custom built energy landscape by selecting the model function in the main script.
+Choose between an harmonic, quartic, sinusoidal or custom built energy landscape by selecting the corrsponding model function in the main script.
+Feed the model function with the necessary features of the energy landscape.

 ![simNRJDiff_Figure1](https://user-images.githubusercontent.com/58071484/137707374-0c9cbd84-a050-4cb5-a97e-8b089bccb3c6.png)